 In the evening, you may take a tour through the neighborhood stores and dine in one of the charming Finnish restaurants.

-Day 3.
-Trip to Helsinki
++ Day 3 - Trip to Helsinki

 After breakfast, at 08:00, you will be picked up by a private vehicle and taken to the train station.
 The train from Turku to Helsinki will arrive at the central station in Helsinki, the Finnish capital, around 10:30 a.m.

 The contemporary cosmopolitan city of Helsinki, which is located on the Baltic Sea’s coastlines, has been designated as the “World Design Capital” by the United Nations.
 Throughout this area, the natural splendor of the surrounding landscape is harmonized with the accomplishments of high technology and contemporary trends.
-A walking tour of the city center will provide you with the opportunity to explore both ancient landmarks and instances of modern architecture and progressive style, which demonstrate that the city is looking optimistically to the future.
+A tour of the city center will provide you with the opportunity to explore both ancient landmarks and instances of modern architecture and progressive style, which demonstrate that the city is looking optimistically to the future.

+Following your check-in at the hotel, you will go on a sightseeing tour of the city center.
 Finland’s most popular viewing tour, the Helsinki Panorama Sightseeing, will take you on a journey through the city’s past and present, highlighting the most amazing views of Helsinki.
 In this guided tour of Helsinki, you will learn about the city’s most important landmarks such as its historic core, Senate Square and Market Square, as well as its City Hall, Parliament buildings, Finlandia Hall and Opera House.
 At the Temppeliaukio Church (the church in the rock) or the Sibelius Monument, you will have the opportunity to take photos (if the church is opened).

 Scandi Travel Helsinki tour packages are included in most Northern Europe travel itineraries, and they are particularly popular in the summer.

-Day 4.
-Holidays in Tallinn
+– Day 4 - Holidays in Tallinn

 The capital of Estonia, Tallinn, is the next stop on your journey.
 At 9 a.m., the driver will greet you in the lobby of your hotel and transport you to the West Port of Finland.
 From there, you will continue your fascinating experience by taking a tour of Tallinn’s downtown attractions.